negatrait/323-wolf-pages/src/content/about.md

 subtitle: "We bridge the gap between finding issues and clearing them."
 ---

-SEO tools usially simply point out problems.
+SEO tools usually simply point out problems.
 We provide solutions instead.

-## We believe a thorough audit has less value than a bunch of actionable instructions.
+## We believe a thorough audit has less value than a couple of actionable instructions.

 Nearly every product on the market does the same thing: audit your site, generate a list of issues, and leave you to figure out the fixes.
 You built a website, you pay for hosting, but you're not visible.
 Paying search providers or agencies adds more cost, while structural issues in your site hinder the organic traffic.